Thursday, August 26, 2021

 Personally, I couldn't agree more.

-As far and interaction and partnership goes in my own experience with Fairy, some things do align with the lore while some other things... not really.
-Nonetheless, I firmly believe that learning the lore authentic to whatever culture we may be interested in, is critically important.
-Aside from what I personally experience in my relationship with fairies - zâne, iele, Na Daoine Maithe or The Good People- I do pay attention to the lore and traditions surrounding them.
-It is like building an edifice -that would be my relationship with Them - on a solid foundation that combines both personal experience and what has been known and documented through hundreds of years.
+As far as interactions and partnerships with Fairy in my own experience , some things do align with the lore while some other things not so much.
+Nonetheless, I firmly believe that learning the lore that is authentic to whatever culture we may be interested in is critically important.
+Aside from my own experiences regarding fairies - zâne, iele, the Othercrowd, Good Neighbors or Hidden People, I do pay attention to the lore and traditions surrounding them.
+It is like building an edifice, which is how I regard a practice structured around Them.
+I start with a solid foundation which combines both personal experience and century-old lore and practices then add layers of learning and experimentation.

 I am now live in North America.
-As a transplant to this land, I seek to establish healthy relationships with the spirit of the place where I live, and with the fairy or fairy-like beings, my Good Neighbors.
-I don't feel called to research thoroughly the fairy beings native to this land, nor do they tug at my heart the same way that Romanian and Irish ones do.
-However, I am bound to show the native fairy beings respect, and I do so through reading about local fairy lore, and acknowledging Them as Good Neighbors each time I make offerings.
+As a transplant to this land, I seek to establish healthy relationships with the spirit of the place where I live, with the local fairy or fairy-like beings, which are my neighbors.
+But I don't feel called to focus my research entirely on the fairy beings native to this land, nor do they tug at my heart the same way as the Hidden People or elves do.
+However, I am bound to show the native fairy-beings respect and I do so through learning about local fairy lore, not appropriating native practices, and acknowledging Them each time I make offerings and hold rituals.
 (8)

 Personal altar dedicated to An Dagda.
 Photo by Daniela Simina, 2019

 The Irish side of my relationship with fairies is in a sense a little bit more complicated.
-For now, suffice to say that a number of occurrences made me aware of the connection that I have with Irish spiritual heritage.
-The Na Daoine Maithe, the Good People as Irish fairies are oftentimes called (9), and some among the Aes Sidhe(10) became preeminent in my practice.
-I didn't really grow up stepped into Irish culture although I did connect deeply with it later in my life.
-However, it is precisely this "later in my life" that prompts me to diligently study all the Irish material that I can lay my hands on and take all classes that I came possibly take on Irish culture and spirituality.
+For now, suffice to say that a number of occurrences made me aware of a connection that I have with Irish and Norse-Germanic traditions.
+The Good People, an euphemism used in reference to Irish fairies (9), and the Hidden People or elves became preeminent in my practice.
+As a child, I had some exposure to German traditions and folklore, but I didn't grow up stepped into Irish culture.
+I did connect deeper with both of these later in my life.
+It is precisely this connection, this awareness that I gained later in my life that prompts me to diligently study all the Irish and Scandinavian folklore and fairy-related material I can lay my hands on, educate myself on Irish culture and learn at lest some of the language.

-As I learn more about the fairies in the past, my understanding of Them in the present expands, and so do the abilities to connect, communicate, and partner up whenever possible or necessary.
+As I learn more about the fairy lore of the past, my understanding of Them in the present expands and so do my abilities to connect, communicate and partner up.

-There's nothing more enchanted to me than walking the Fairy path.
+There's nothing more enchanted and fulfilling to me than walking the Fairy path.
 It blends syncretic with my daily life.
 It shows up in my being a mother, spouse, friend, teacher, healer.
-It makes me who I am, and I wouldn't want it otherwise.
+It makes me who I am, oftentimes through fiercely challenging me, but I wouldn't want it otherwise.

 "Whispers in the Twilight" is a little corner of my world which I'm very, very happy to share.
-I hope this space will grow with the participation of readers like yourself.
-I greatly appreciate comments, questions, and suggestions on what you would like to read about here.
+I hope this space will grow through participation of readers like yourself.
+I greatly appreciate comments, questions and suggestions on what you would like to read about here.

 See you soon,